Wednesday, August 19, 2026 76°F Knoxville

 Containment in order:

-- Terminate every active session via the admin console — invalidates the attacker's cookie even if they had one.
+2. Terminate every active session via the admin console.
+This invalidates the attacker’s cookie even if they had one.

 Why this worked (and why it almost didn't)

 The fix was mechanically simple because the compromise was mechanically simple.
-Password + no enforced MFA is a single-factor account, and single-factor accounts fall to credential stuffing and phishing constantly.
+Password plus a prior-admin tenant left on optional 2SV is a single-factor account in practice, and single-factor accounts fall to credential stuffing and phishing constantly.
 We caught this fast because the owner called us immediately instead of trying to sort it out internally.
 Thirty more minutes and the wire would have been sent.

 Outcome

 The attacker lost the account at 11:30.
-The wire was never sent — the counterparty had been warned.
+The wire was never sent.
+The counterparty had been warned.
 No funds lost.
 By the end of the afternoon the account was clean and the firm was back to normal business.
-MFA enforcement and hardware-key rollout went in over the following week.
+Org-wide 2SV enforcement went on the same day; hardware-key rollout for funding staff finished over the following week.
+Inherited optional 2SV is closed — this tenant runs on our baseline now.